Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 Why: This will allow your audience to stay as a single entity – not broken up into several parts / ‘fragments.’

-When you put both of these audiences in separate ad sets, both will compete against the other – and you’ll be setting yourself for audience fragmentation.
+When you use these audiences in separate ad sets, both will compete against the other – and you’ll be setting yourself up for audience fragmentation.

 ✅ Avoid the ‘narrow’ audience option